 Press Ctrl+Enter or choose Show in Memory View from the variable's context menu:

 This option is available for non-pointer variables as well.
 The variable's address will be taken automatically.

 The Memory View window initially shows a 256-byte region that starts from the chosen address, with higher memory addresses at the bottom of the window.
 When you then invoke Memory View for other pointers, they are highlighted in the same window, and the region is extended to show more addresses if necessary.

 Use the context menu of the left column to hide/show or copy the addresses:

 The right-hand column displays the ASCII character equivalents of the memory values.

-When you step through the code, AppCode highlights the changes that happen in the currently shown memory region:
+When you step through the code, CLion highlights the changes that happen in the currently shown memory region:

-Use the Move Memory View to Editor button on the Variables (or Watches) tab to open Memory View in the editor:
+Use the button on the Variables (or Watches) tab to open the memory view in the editor.

 This way, you can open two independent memory windows, in the Debug tool window and in the editor: